John Contreras

 • How do I build a successful exercise-based practice when I'm still building my confidence?

-That's why I created the Exercise Prescription Mastery workshop—to give you the practical frameworks and clinical confidence that took me years to develop, delivered in a format you can immediately apply to your practice.
+That's why I created the Exercise Prescription Essentials, Strength Training Essentials and Pilates Training Essentials workshops — to give you the practical frameworks and clinical confidence that took me years to develop, delivered in a format you can immediately apply to your practice.

-Clinical success, to me, isn't measured in pain scales or range of motion degrees.
-It's measured in:
+To me, clinical success isn’t measured in pain scales or range of motion.
+It’s measured in:

-• The patient who starts an active lifestyle for the first time in years
+The patient who starts an active lifestyle for the first time in years, discovering that movement can be enjoyable, not just therapeutic.

-• The athlete who returns to sport stronger and more resilient than before injury
+The patient who returns to activity and sport stronger and more resilient than pre-injury, using setbacks as opportunities to rebuild better foundations.

 Values That Guide Everything